Nigeria Population 2016

 It should be noted that these estimates by the Nigeria National Bureau of Statistics take into account the residual effects of the very high mortality rate due to the rampant AIDS epidemic in the country.
 The AIDS epidemic, while a lot more controlled in the United States, is still a very big killer on the entire continent of Africa.
 Many people and multiple leaders have taken steps to help African nations such as Nigeria fight the AIDS epidemic.
 Fortunately, the numbers have improved significantly over the last 15 to 20 years.

 Nigeria Population History

 The Nigerian government has been doing its best to help curb a rapid growth in population.
 They have offered free contraception over the past 10 years or so and they have even started taking steps to discourage people who are looking to have large families.
 The government is banking on smaller families as a way to secure financial salvation in the future.
 They are looking toward territories like Thailand – another area with large population growth issues – as a model for their current strategy.

-Nigeria, since 1960, has grown to be the sixth most populated area in the world.
-And that is saying a lot given the size of the country itself.
+Nigeria, since 1960, has grown to be the 7th most populated country in the world.
+That is saying a lot given the smaller size of the country itself.
 The government is really relying on population control as a way to save their country because it is quite difficult to survive as a small country without oil or highly valuable exports.

 Nigeria Life Expectancy